parsley42/deploy-gopherbot/README.md

 ## Contents

 * cloudconfig.yaml - data file used with `ruby-awstools` for managing cloudformation templates and ec2 instances
+* static-hosts - scriptlet that tells Ansible to use `ansible_hosts.yaml`, for Cloud9 native instances where dynamic inventory doesn't work

 ## External Requirements